fredbi/go-vcsfetch/README.md

 * [x] Support SPDX Locators (spdx downloadLocation attribute)
 * [x] Support common `git-url` schemes

-All fetched resources are exposed for read-only operations.
+All fetched resources are exposed for read-only operations only.

-If you're looking for general purpose vcs support for go, consider using `github.com/go-git/go-git` instead.
+If you're looking for general purpose vcs support in go for read/write or other git-heavy operations, consider using `github.com/go-git/go-git` instead.

 ## Use-cases